Search

 Some changes have already been made in the village, so this project seeks to improve these changes while recognising that Greerton Village is a centre with its own special sense of place, with retail and commerce where people can meet and socialise, as well as an important transport route connecting to the city.

-However, this is dependent on how the design stages progress, and we will continue to provide regular project updates.
+However, this is dependent on how the business case and design stages progress, and we will continue to provide regular project updates.

 Key information